masneyb/shotwell-site-generator/photobook-helper/README.md

 - Once all of the individual pages are created, a single PDF can be generated with the command:

       convert page* -gravity center -background black -extent 3788x3262 -units PixelsPerInch -density 300x300 book.pdf

+- If the convert command fails, check to ensure that your /tmp directory has enough space.
+The command will also fail if the system runs out of memory.
+Additional swap space can be temporarily added by running:

+      sudo dd if=/dev/zero of=~/swapfile bs=1M count=10240
+      sudo mkswap ~/swapfile
+      sudo chmod 0600 ~/swapfile
+      sudo swapon ~/swapfile